 Classic Final Fantasy summons appear in FF16 as "Eikons," a new term for these magical creatures that evoke the "Eidolens" of Final Fantasy IX.
 They each reside in a "Dominant," a single person blessed with the ability to wield their Eikon's power.
 "In some nations, these Dominants are treated like royalty in admiration of this strength — in others, they are bound in fear of it, and forced to serve as weapons of war," the official teaser website reads.

 The young boy Joshua Rosfield, featured in the trailer, is the Dominant of Phoenix from the Grand Duchy of Rosaria.
 There, all Dominants are treated like royalty.
 An October 2020 Famitsu issue notes that Joshua "uses fire to heal wounds" and is called "The Phoenix" outright.
 The teaser site also refers to him as "frail and bookish."
+The April 13, 2023 State of Play makes it clear that you will also play as Joshua for at least a short section of the game.
+Though there may be darker depths to Joshua’s role in Final Fantasy 16.

 The protagonist of the game is Clive Rosfield, Joshua's older brother who trains in "mastering the blade" after he isn't chosen by Phoenix as the Dominant.
 (Both brothers seem to resent this odd twist of fate.)
 At 15, Clive wins a combat tournament and is then tasked with protecting his brother as the "First Shield of Rosaria."
 Both brothers are close friends with Jill Warrick, a ward from the Northern Territories whose presence helped broker peace between the nations.

 The trailer only hints at some sort of tragedy involving Joshua and the "mysterious dark Eikon, Ifrit."
 It seems like Ifrit might kill Joshua and/or Phoenix outright.
 Official descriptions do say that Clive is set "on a dangerous road to revenge," so some kind of tragedy early in the game is likely.
 What else might spur his transformation from bright-eyed young knight to grizzled badass with a chip on his shoulder?
+The entire story of Final Fantasy 16 will cover nearly thirty years of Clive’s life so we are bound to see both him and Valisthea change in that time.
+The game will pick up with Clive in his twenties and give players a flashback to the pivotal moments from his teen years.

 The second trailer makes it seem like Clive is actually Ifrit, which makes it probable that he transformed unwittingly in the prologue sequence and then killed his brother.
 That sent him on a quest to destroy the world order.
 “I unite the Dominants,” he says, “that we may bring an end to the strife and found a new order to see us unto tomorrow."